README file from

 - Type a title, an author, or both.
 Results appear live.
 You can also paste an ISBN to jump straight to one exact edition.

-Giving an existing note a better cover
+Giving a better cover to an existing note

 Storing covers: link or download